alecramsay/pg/docs/_pages/workflow_detailed.md

     - Copied the guid of the duplicate into pg/constants.py
     - Exported it

+    In the re-work, I simply started with these block-assignment files.
+    I chucked everything else.

 (2) Copied the Notable Maps

     - Copied the guids for the Notable Maps in DRA into pg/constants.py by hand